cbartram/nanoleaf-layout/README.md

 ```

 The only property which is required for Nanoleaf to function is the `data` property.
 The data set **must** include a property
-called `layoutData` and its values must be an array of layout objects.
+called `positionData` and its values must be an array of layout objects (even if its an empty array that works as well).

 Please see the next section titled Properties for information about all the nanoleaf-layout properties, their default values, and their descriptions.